THE BOOK WOMAN OF TROUBLESOME CREEK

 Coming Spring 2019

-In 1936, tucked deep into the woods of Troublesome Creek, KY, blue-skinned 19-year-old Cussy Carter, the last living female of the rare Blue People ancestry, has just snuffed out her last courting candle, just used up her last chance for 'respectability' and a marriage bed.
+In 1936, tucked deep into the woods of Troublesome Creek, KY, blue-skinned 19-year-old Cussy Mary Carter is the last living female of the rare Blue People ancestry.

 The lonely young Appalachian woman joins the historical Pack Horse Library Project of Kentucky and becomes a librarian, riding across slippery creek beds and up treacherous mountains on her faithful mule to deliver books and other reading material to the impoverished hill people of Eastern Kentucky.